 - When the letter T comes in the middle of word replace it with a glottal stop.
 For example, mountain is pronounced mou’uhn and kitten is ki’uhn.
 But sometimes a word needs a T at the end.
 Across is pronounced acrosst.

 - The letter R gets removed if it’s inconvenient.
-Library is pronounced li-berry, and February is Feb-iary.
+Library is pronounced lie-berry, and February is Febee-ary.
 An R can also be moved.
 Prescription is pronounced per-scription.
 And, an R can be added if needed.
-Wash is pronounced wahrsh.
+Wash is pronounced wahrsh, but water might or might not be wahrter.

 - And not just Rs.
 Sometimes other difficult consonants can be eliminated.
 Picture is pronounced pitcher.